 What you can do

-- Write down your symptoms, including any that may seem unrelated to allergies.
+- Your symptoms, including any that seem unrelated to allergies, and when they began

-- Write down your family's history of allergies and asthma, including specific types of allergies, if you know them.
+- Your family's history of allergies and asthma, including specific types of allergies, if you know them

 Some basic questions to ask your doctor include:

 - What is the most likely cause of my signs and symptoms?

 - Are there other possible causes?

 - Will I need allergy tests?

 - What treatment do you recommend?